How to Reach Your Goals

 Tonight I was sitting in the living room when my 14-year-old son, Alex, asked my 12-year-old daughter, Charis, and me if we wanted to work out with him.
 I immediately said no. My daughter said yes and got on the floor with him, where he had his tablet set up to show a workout video.

-My daughter started out strong, but after a few repetitions, she stopped and just laid on the floor, watching my son and the person in the video.
-And then it struck me: That’s a perfect example why some people see transformation in their lives and some people don’t.
+My daughter started strong, but after a few repetitions, she stopped and just lay on the floor, watching my son and the person in the video.
+And then it struck me: That’s a perfect example of why some people see transformation in their lives, and some don’t.

 - Spectators don’t even attempt to make changes in their lives.
-They are represented by me in the above scenario.
+I represent them in the above scenario.
 I had no desire to exercise and continued with my activity.

-- Starters are represented by my daughter.
-They start off strong but don’t have the discipline to keep going.
+- My daughter represents starters.
+They start strong but don’t have the discipline to keep going.

 Which person are you?
 I hope you’re a Finisher.
 If you’re not, here are a few tips to help you become one: